-In order to get the filters showing on your website we need to do follow these steps:
+In order to get the filters showing on your website we need to follow these steps, there is also a video guide at the bottom of this page.

-Firstly, make sure the app is installed on your theme.
+Firstly, make sure you have installed the app on your theme.

-The filter menu is separated by groups, such as color, price, type, material, and size.
+The Filter Menu is separated by groups.
+Each group should contain filters for specific product data such as color, price, product type, vendor/brand, or size.

-Step 2 - Choose the type of filters you want to use in the new group
+Step 2: Choose the type of filters you want to create

-Select the type of filters - this is the parameter the app will "lookup" in your product's data.
+Select the type of filters - this is the parameter the app will 'look up' in your product data.
 For example, if you select 'Vendor' here the app will look up vendors you have for products.

 A quick explanation for each type of filter: